surlykke/Go-Generics-with-constraints/README.md

 Constraints serve a double purpose:

-1. They _limit_ what concrete types may be substituted for a type parameter when instantiating a genering definition.
+1. They _limit_ what concrete types may be substituted for a type parameter when instantiating a generic definition.
 1. By that limitation they define _what you can do_ with a type parameter in a generic definition.
 Eg. an operator can only be applied to a type parameter, if the parameter is constrained so that _all_ allowed types support that operator.

-The aim is that the correctness of a generic definition can be verified at the point of _definition_:
+The aim is that the correctness of a generic definition can be verified at the point of _definition_.
 When instantiating a generic type, the compiler only needs to verify that the concrete types fulfill the given constraints, and the validity of the instantiation will follow.